Is this page helpful?

 Hit Enter to toggle light switch.

-The Device status notification cloud service is required to enable this feature.
-For more information, see Subscribe to API services.
+The Device status notification service is required to enable this feature.
+For more information about subscription, see Subscribe to APIs.

 import logging